 To open the Role Profile Editor window, click on a role name in the Role Manager widget.
 Administrators can view/change attributes of a role, add/remove users to/from the role, and set permissions for the role.
 All changes made on Role Profile window will only be saved when the Save button is clicked.
 If the Close without Saving button is clicked, none of the changes will be saved.

-The left side of the Role Profile window displays the role information.
+The first portion the Role Profile window displays the role information.

 Role Name – This is the name of the role.
 This value is required and will already be populated.